eclab/flow/README.md

 * One of Flow's modules is a wavetable synth.
 It's designed to load wavetables built with WaveEdit, and there are [quite a number to choose from on their website.](https://waveeditonline.com/)

-## To Do

-Interested in helping out on Flow?
+* Interested in helping out on Flow?
 Our [To Do list](TODO.md) lists current open issues and bugs.

 ## Install and Run Flow